Application for Masters Programs

 Transcripts & Degree Certificate.
 Applicants have to submit complete academic records and copies of degrees awarded (Bachelor’s degree certificate).
 Transcripts or degree certificates issued in languages other than German or English must be accompanied by a German or English translation.
 The Grade Point Average (GPA) must be indicated on the transcript.
 A GPA of at least 2.5 (German grading system) is required.
 Applications are welcome even if the required degree (B.Sc.) has not been awarded by the time of application, as long as the degree will be conferred before courses start in October.

-Applicants from China,Vietnam, India need to upload the APS certificate in addition.
+Applicants from China (except Hong Kong, Taiwan and Macao), India or Vietnam need to upload the APS certificate in addition.

 English Proficiency Requirements.
 All applicants whose native language is not English must show proof of English proficiency (TOEFL IBT min.
 79; IELTS min.
 6.5; FCE, CAE, CPE min B2).